wri/comms-dev-documentation/process/password-policy.md

 WRI Institutional sites built in Drupal will:

 1. Assess your password strength whenever you create a new password for your user account.
 2. Won't accept anything other than a strong password.
-The password tool checks prospective passwords against brute-force attacks, sequential or repeated characters, dates, and English-language dictionaries.
+The password tool checks prospective passwords against sequential or repeated characters, dates, and English-language dictionaries.

 Password Managers